Ykai-f/wiki_yuekai_fr_BMCU/BMCU/buy_bmcu.md

 **Apparently leboncoin and vinted don't like these types of annouces or sell a lot the same products on their plateform.**

-**If you want to buy BMCU related products through me, I invite you to place your order through my shop! through my shop [shop.yuekai.fr](http://shop.yuekai.fr).**
+**If you want to buy BMCU related products through me, I invite you to place your order through my shop [shop.yuekai.fr](http://shop.yuekai.fr).**

 **If you prefer to communicate with me in real time, feel free to contact me using reddit or vinted, I keep a link 500 euro BMCU to prevent being direct purchasesed.**